champlain-cyberlabs/cyberlabs/docs/packet-tracer/basic-network-setup/basic-network-setup.md

 our first section of Packet Tracer.

 ## Communicating between Two End Devices using Static Routing
-### Video to coniside with this part of the lab
+### Video to coincide with this part of the lab
-{% include googleDrivePlayer.html id=page.driveId %}
+{% include googleDrivePlayer.html id=page.driveId2 %}

 We are going to be starting this section off on a clean slate, so in order to create a new packet tracer instance, go ahead and go up to the